-Trans fat, particularly the manufactured variety found in partially hydrogenated vegetable oil, appears to have no known health benefit.
-Experts recommend keeping your intake of trans fat as low as possible.
+Experts recommend keeping the intake of trans fats, particularly the manufactured variety found in partially hydrogenated vegetable oil, as low as possible.

 What should you eat?

-Foods free of trans fats aren't automatically good for you.
-Food manufacturers may have substituted other ingredients for trans fat that may not be healthy either.
+Foods free of trans fats aren't automatically healthy.
+Food makers might substitute other unhealthy ingredients for trans fats.
 Some of these ingredients, such as tropical oils — coconut, palm kernel and palm oils — contain a lot of saturated fat.

 Saturated fat raises your total cholesterol.
-In a healthy diet, 20 to 35 percent of your total daily calories can come from fat — but saturated fat should account for less than 10 percent of your total daily calories.
+In a healthy diet, about 20% to 35% of total daily calories can come from fat.
+Try to keep saturated fat at less than 10% of total daily calories.

 Monounsaturated fat — found in olive, peanut and canola oils — is a healthier option than is saturated fat.
 Nuts, fish and other foods containing unsaturated omega-3 fatty acids are other good choices of foods with healthy fats.